"Wandavision" Reactions and Takeaways

 Comic books and costumed superheroes, therein, have become a much bigger part of our modern mythos than we probably realize.

-What Kevin Feige and his team at Marvel Studios have created in the Marvel Cinematic Universe, specifically, is arguably one of the most important chapters still being written in the history of cinema, not to mention pop culture; and yes, what happens in culture does inevitably influence public policy.
-For this reason, it is important to know what ideas and worldviews are influencing our stories, entertainment, and pop culture.
+Despite what Martin Scorsese may think, what Kevin Feige and his team at Marvel Studios have created in the Marvel Cinematic Universe is arguably one of the most important chapters still being written in the history of cinema, not to mention pop culture; and yes, what happens in pop culture and entertainment does inevitably influence public policy.

 This leads me to Marvel Studios’ newest phase and the next chapter in the MCU: